DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/plugin_dev_guide.md

 One of the files generated from the `gen-plugin` command is a test file for the plugin implementation, which is generated with a stubbed test.
 This templated output is only a stub, and it will need to be further developed to provide results.

-After doing this the test can be executed either through VSCode or through terminal with the execution of `nose2` or `tox` commands.
+After doing this the test can be executed either through VSCode or through terminal with the execution of `tox`, `unittest`, or `pytest` commands.

 ### Debugging the Plugin